stonepros/stone/doc/dev/developer_guide/dash-devel.rst

 .. note::

-  Independently of which of these environments you will choose, you need to compile Ceph in that environment.
-If you compiled Ceph on your host system, you would have to recompile it on Docker to be able to switch to a Docker based solution.
+  Independently of which of these environments you will choose, you need to compile Stone in that environment.
+If you compiled Stone on your host system, you would have to recompile it on Docker to be able to switch to a Docker based solution.
 The same is true vice versa.
-If you previously used a Docker development environment and compiled Ceph there and you now want to switch to your host system, you will also need to recompile Ceph (or compile Ceph using another separate repository).
+If you previously used a Docker development environment and compiled Stone there and you now want to switch to your host system, you will also need to recompile Stone (or compile Stone using another separate repository).

   `ceph-dev`_ is an exception to this rule as one of the options it provides is `build-free`_.
-This is accomplished through a Ceph installation using RPM system packages.
+This is accomplished through a Stone installation using RPM system packages.
 You will still be able to work with a local Github repository like you are used to.